john-a-flinn/JohnFlinn.github.io/projects/react.md

 ---

 A simple webpage using Next.js that is based on the New York Times website.
-The links work and it was mainly a test to see Next.js capabilities.
+The goal was to test to see Next.js capabilities.

-Card Segments with Working Links
+Each of the articals are their own card segment with working links.

 ```cpp